Mino/MinoDB/README.md

 * Users and permissions out of the box
 * UI for your data - an admin interface that your non-technical colleagues can use without having to building one from scratch.
 * Plugins - customise and add functionality with plugins.
 Building one is as easy as building an express app.
-* Signals - listen to data changes within a folder.
+* Signals - listen to data changes.
 Extremely useful for integrating with Slack, Trello, Zapier and others.
 * Built-in validation powered by [FieldVal](https://github.com/FieldVal/fieldval-js)

 MinoDB is for startups and developers who need to build high quality web apps extremely fast.
 It doesn't get in your way - it's completely up to you to structure your code.
-When MinoDB APIs aren't good enough - you can call MongoDB in any way you're used too.
+MinoDB doesn't get in your way - you can still call MongoDB directly in any way you're used too.

 ###Notice: ALPHA release - use at your own risk.